pv/pydocweb/doc/installation.rst

 ----------

-There are many ways to deploy Django-based applications on servers, and all of them should work for Pydocweb.
+There are many ways to deploy Django-based applications on servers, and all of them should work for Pydocweb (provided you make the :file:`modules` directory writable for the web server and otherwise take care of file permissions).
 For general documentation, see Django's `deployment guide`_.

 Some example configurations are, however, explained below.